de86/personal-site/src/pages/data-structures-linked-lists/index.md

 ## Advantages
 ### Dynamic Sizes
-Where arrays make you declare their size up front and will never change linked lists do not require knowing how big your list will be beforehand.
+Where arrays make you declare their size up front and will never increase or decrease in size, linked lists do not require you to know how big your list will be beforehand.
 They will also grow and shrink as needed without any issues

 ### No Wasted Memory
-An array must know up-front how big it will need to be so it can reserve a large enough slot in memory.
+An array must know up-front how big it will need to be so it can reserve a large enough section of memory.
 This can lead to reserved memory that is never used if the array is never filled.
 Linked lists grow and shrink dynamically without reserving memory ahead of time so only the memory that is required at any time is used.

 ### Inserting and Removing Values
 As linked lists nodes aren't held in contiguous memory it becomes very easy to add and remove data to a linked list.
 It's just a case of creating a new node in memory and editing the existing nodes pointers to point to the right nodes.
-We don't have to worry about copying values from one memory slot to the next like we do with *arrays*
+We don't have to worry about copying values from one memory slot to the next like we do with [arrays](https://www.dantony.uk/data-structures-arrays/).

 ## Disadvantages
 ### Slow Traversal Speed
 One of the downsides of a linked lists data not being held in contiguous memory is that we can't just jump straight to a value in memory like we can with an array.
-We must walk over each node, moving to the next until we get to the node that we need.
-This happens in O(n) time (I will be going into basic Algorithms in the future) which basically means it takes longer for every node we need to traverse over.
+We must walk over each node, moving from one to the next until we get to the node that we need.
+This happens in O(n) time (I will be going into basic algorithms in the future) which basically means it takes longer to look over the entire list for every extra node we add.
 It will take longer to step over larger linked lists than smaller linked lists.

 ### Reverse Traversal
 Traversing backwards through a singly linked list (a linked list where each node only contains a reference to it's next node and not it's previous node) is difficult and could either take a very long time or use extra memory.
 Doubly linked lists make this trivial though.

 ### Larger Memory Usage
-A linked list of the same size as an equivalent array will always use more memory.
+A linked list containing the same number of items as an equivalent array will always use more memory.
 This is because each node must contain a reference to the next node in the list as well as it's value.

 ## Implementation
 ### Constructor